seejanerun/Partners-MLOps-Workshop/README.md

 <img src = readme_images/AddProjectGoals.png width="800">
 </p>

 For the goal title type in 'Explore Data' and click save.
-Once the goal is saved click the drop down on the left to mark the goal as in 'Data Acquisition and Exploration' status.
+Once the goal is saved click the drop down on the right to mark the goal status as 'Data Acquisition and Exploration'.

 <!-- ![image](readme_images/Goal1status.png) -->